-God oil, technological innovations for nature
+God oil, an innovative technology project for nature

 God Oil is made with plant extracts and nano carbons, which is known for degrading oil because it breaks the chains of hydrocarbons, oxidizing faster.
 Consequently, it can rapidly decontaminate and recover areas affected by the substance such as water resources and soil contamination with oil and their derivatives.
-Hence, creating a top in technological innovations solution for a worldwide problem in this industry for over 50 years.
+Hence, creating a top in innovative technology solution for a worldwide problem in this industry for over 50 years.

-For the creators of this innovative wheelchair, It all started in a class which purpose was to take advantage of all the technological innovations in order to improve the quality of life in elderly people.
+For the creators of this incredible wheelchair, It all started in a class which purpose was to take advantage of all the technological innovations in order to improve the quality of life in elderly people.
 Indeed, they did more than that, creating an invention that people with physical disabilities can also use.

 After very long research about the electrooculography method used to measure the electrical potential between electrodes placed near to the skin- and commonly used to investigate human eye movements, Jorge Neira, Wálter Marín and Julián García, came up with the conclusion that eye movement can be used as a language.
 Especially in human-computer interaction.